-Richard is Chief Executive Officer of the Aurora Project and the Aurora Education Foundation.
+Richard is the founder and Chief Executive Officer of the Aurora Project and the Aurora Education Foundation.

-He is also a Visiting Fellow at UNSW Law School and an Honorary Research Fellow at Monash University Law Faculty.
+He has recently received an honorary doctorate from the University of Canberra for his tireless work to help transform the lives of Aboriginal and Torres Strait Islander Australians through education and is also a Visiting Fellow at UNSW Law School and an Honorary Research Fellow at Monash University Law Faculty.
 During 2004, together with the Castan Centre for Human Rights Law, Richard undertook research into the challenges facing lawyers working at NTRBs.
 This led to a series of recommendations relating to the recruitment, retention and professional development needs of NTRB lawyers outlined in an April 2005 Report.
 The Aurora Project was established to implement, among other things, a number of programs which follow on from the recommendations in the Report.

 ￼Prior to his involvement in native title, Richard was based in London with Potok & Co.
 As part of his law reform work, he made presentations in 35 countries to governments, financial market participants and students on the need for legal reform in relation to indirectly held securities.
 He was Legal Advisor to the Hague Conference on Private International Law for the Hague Securities Convention that was finalised in December 2002.
 He has published in the area of conflict of laws, including as editor of a book comparing the law in 25 jurisdictions.